- Internet: Medium For Communication, Medium For Narrative Control

 Get ready because this is going to be a long ride!

-This series will soon be downloadable in PDF format.
+This series can also be found in PDF booklet format.

 - Peter Apian, Astronomicum Caesareum (Ingoldstadt, 1540)